Soekarno–Hatta International Airport: Busiest routes

-Jakarta–Singapore is one of the world's busiest international air routes; passenger numbers of this route is growing fast.
+Jakarta–Singapore is one of the world's busiest international air routes; passenger numbers on this route are growing fast.
 It was the second busiest international route in Asia after Hong Kong–Taipei in 2015.
-Singapore Airlines alone operates more than 70 weekly flights between Jakarta & Singapore.
-Jakarta Soekarno-Hatta–Surabaya route is ranked ninth busiest in the world by IATA in 2016.
-Jakarta–Singapore, and Jakarta–Kuala Lumpur routes are ranked within the top ten of world's busiest international air routes in 2018.
+Singapore Airlines alone operates more than 70 weekly flights between Jakarta and Singapore.
+The Jakarta Soekarno-Hatta–Surabaya route is ranked ninth busiest in the world by IATA in 2016.
+Jakarta–Singapore, and Jakarta–Kuala Lumpur routes are ranked in the top ten of world's busiest international air routes in 2018.

 New traffic procedure

 To ease congestion, the airport authority implemented a new traffic procedure, the 72 Improved Runway Capacity (IRC 72), to handle 72 planes per hour.
 This limited a plane to 30–45 minutes only for arrival and unloading of passengers, to allow other planes to use the parking space.
-Gradually it has been implemented and on 26 June 2014 IRC 72 has been implemented fully for the period of 00:00 am to 01:30 am, 02:00 am to 10:00 am and 11:30 pm to 00:00 am with occupancy periods for aircraft are reduced from 110 seconds to 90 seconds of takeoff and from 65 seconds to 50 seconds for landing.
-The low time is from 04:00pm to 10:00pm with only maximum 32 flights/hour.
+Gradually it has been implemented and on 26 June 2014, IRC 72 has been implemented fully for the period of 00:00 am to 01:30 am, 02:00 am to 10:00 am and 11:30 pm to 00:00 am with occupancy periods for aircraft are reduced from 110 seconds to 90 seconds of takeoff and from 65 seconds to 50 seconds for landing.
+The low time is from 04:00 pm to 10:00 pm with only maximum 32 flights/hour.
 By 2015, IRC 72 will become IRC 86 with the opening of the new terminal.
 As a comparison, London Heathrow Airport, which has 2 runways like SHIA, can handle 100 flights per hour, so the target for SHIA has been revised to 92 flights per hour by 2015.
 As of July 2017, maximum flight frequency at Soekarno–Hatta International Airport had been increased to 81 take-offs and landings per hour to accommodate increasing demand from aviation companies.

 Airport facilities

-Terminals 1 and 2 were designed to resemble a traditional joglo Javanese construction.
-The approach has been emphasized by the inclusion of well-maintained gardens located near all boarding areas.
-Terminal 3 and other new airport buildings use an eco-friendly and modern design.

-Aircraft maintenance

-Maintenance facilities for aircraft in Soekarno–Hatta International Airport are supported by GMF AeroAsia (Garuda Maintenance Facility).